singularityhub/singularity-ci/README.md

       docker build -t vanessa/singularity-ci .
       docker run -it --privileged vanessa/singularity-ci /bin/bash

-Note that "privileded" is needed to correctly be able to build images.
+Note that "privileged" is needed to correctly be able to build images.
 The travis user can be logged into via:

       su - travis